Arfius/apijet/README.md

 ---

 Apijet is a Python framework for building APIs via the command line.
-Apijet is a useful framework for fast prototyping web Rest APIs.
-Apijet will deploy python code according to the well-defined pattern, you only have to pay attention to the business logic and to the database queries.
+Apijet is a useful framework for fast prototyping Rest APIs.
+Apijet will deploy python code according to the well-defined pattern [(see here)](#pattern), you only have to pay attention to the business logic and to the database queries.

 You will be able to deploy endpoints following these 5 steps: